Almost every professional has made the same mistake…

 The Three Types of Prototypes

 Prototypes come in several forms — clickable, front end, and full stack — each with their own benefits and tradeoffs.
 How do you decide which one is right for your product and avoid wasting time and money on the wrong idea?
-Stay tuned for part 2 to find out.
+Check out part 2 of our series on prototyping to find out.